Frequently Asked Questions

 Who provides the money?

-Almost all of the money needed to run our refuge in Peru and all our other activities is generated from the UK through voluntary effort; there are no paid staff in the UK and overheads are minimal at around 3% on an average annual income of around £140,000.
-Activities include concerts and other musical events, sponsored activities, catering, craft sales, and regular or single donations by Giftaid.
+Almost all of the money needed to run our refuge in Peru and all our other activities is generated from the UK through voluntary effort.
+There are no paid staff in the UK and overheads are minimal at around 4% on an average annual income of around £100,000.
+Project Peru’s fundraising activities include events and sponsored activities, craft sales, contributions by volunteers going to Peru, workshops in schools and public speaking.
+Individual supporters frequently organise their own fundraising activities or make regular or single donations, where appropriate utilising Gift Aid.

 What does the money provide?

-Funds to pay staff, and to maintain a residential children’s refuge and appropriate services for over 40 children who are unable to live with their families; and to provide funds to construct appropriate buildings.
+The money provides funds to pay staff, to maintain a residential children’s refuge and appropriate services for about 50 children and young adults who are unable to live with their families; and to provide funds to construct and maintain appropriate buildings, and to develop supportive programmes in the community outside the refuge.

 Where do the children come from?

-They come from a variety of backgrounds and environments and are identified as children at risk who come not only from poverty but from family or social situations where they are unable to live at home; new clients are referred both by word of mouth and through referrals from appropriate services in the vicinity of the refuge, or from further afield.
+They come from a variety of backgrounds and environments and are identified as children at risk; they come not only from extreme poverty but from family or social situations where they are unable to live at home, though they are in almost all cases not orphans.
+New clients are referred both by word of mouth and through referrals from appropriate services in the vicinity of the refuge, or from further afield.
 Some are spontaneous or emergency cases.
 They can be longer-term residents, but others we help on a temporary or transitional basis.
-The criterion we use is that they are at great physical or moral risk.
+The criteria we use is that they are at great physical or moral risk and that we have assessed them as such.

 What about their families?

 We keep in close touch with the relatives and the children stay with them from time to time.
-They visit the refuge and we have developed programmes of social and educational support and workshops for their family members who come to help with cleaning or cooking or offer other skills they may have, giving them a sense of dignity and sharing.
+They visit the refuge where we have developed programmes of social and educational support including workshops with our psychologist.
+Their family members come to help with cleaning or cooking or offer other skills they may have, giving them a sense of dignity and sharing.

 Are they street children?

-The children are not specifically "street children" in the current popular understanding of the phrase, though some may be, and some might be if we did not help.
-Many do have relatives who for different reasons cannot care for them or pay for them to go to state schools, hence they risk being in the streets.
+The children are not specifically ‘street children’ in the current popular understanding of the phrase, though some may be, and some might be if we did not help.
+Many do have relatives who for different reasons cannot care for them or pay for them to go to state schools, hence they risk being on the streets.
+Many come from dysfunctional families but only a very few have no relatives.

 What happens about their education?

-All the children at the refuge go to the ‘El Dorado’ School, the neighbouring school - attending either for the morning or the afternoon sessions depending on their age- and have been supported by Project Peru in the purchase or provision of educational materials, buying school uniforms, paying the obligatory annual matriculation fee for each child.
+All the children at the refuge go to the ‘El Dorado’ School, the neighbouring State school – attending either for the morning or the afternoon sessions depending on their age – and have been supported by Project Peru in the purchase or provision of educational materials, buying school uniforms, paying the obligatory annual matriculation fee for each child.
 This is a considerable expense at the start of each school year in March.
-We give the children additional educational support by employing one of the teachers part time to do educational support work with us, and by keeping links with the school teachers through the house parents.
+We give the children additional educational support by employing teachers to do educational support work with us, and by keeping close links with the school through our education support staff and our librarian.

 What happens when the children grow older?

-We are developing new buildings so as to enable the children to learn to live more independently while they are with us, and are seeking funds to enable us to have a half-way /student house for the young people, as they become adults.
-We ensure that the older children are trained in their preferred career.
-Of our two older children has completed training as a chef and for another we have secured funding for her to follow nursing and child care studies, others are following courses in psychology, book keeping and languages.
-We plan to follow up all opportunities for further education, training and work opportunities in the world outside.
+We have developed new buildings to enable the children to learn to live more independently while they are with us, and are seeking funds to enable us to have a halfway / student house for the young people, as they become adults.
+We ensure that the older children are trained in their preferred career by supporting them when they leave school, through further education, training and work opportunities in the world outside.
+In several cases Project Peru pays for this further and focused education, some stay on living in our refuge while studying, and several have now gone on to study at universities.

 Who works at the project in Peru?

-If compared to Africa, Latin America is not so poor: one result is that as a Middle Income Country Peru is not the recipient of debt relief or of aid.
-For example, all UK aid to Peru was stopped in 2004 and switched to support reconstruction work in Iraq.
-But Latin America has the biggest income gulf between rich and poor of all continents in the world.
-And nearly half the population of Peru lives in extreme poverty.
+As a middle income country, Peru is not the recipient of debt relief or of aid, and therefore, compared to Africa, does not appear to be so poor.
+To take just one example, all UK aid to Peru was stopped in 2004 and switched to support reconstruction work in Iraq.
+But Latin America has the biggest income gulf between rich and poor of all continents in the world, with many people living in extreme poverty.
+Peru’s economy may be getting stronger in parts but not in the parts we reach!

 Where can I find out more about Project Peru?